bluegravitystudios/BlueGravityStudio/README.md

 ### Game Porting
 Our expertise in game development extends to porting games across various platforms, including PC, console, and mobile.
 This capability allows us to broaden the reach of our titles, ensuring gamers can enjoy their favorite games on the device of their choice, thereby enhancing accessibility and player satisfaction.

+## Our Partners

+### 4399.NET
+We are actively working with the highly successful publisher, 4399.NET, who is publishing the mobile iteration of our in-house title, Little Sim World.
+### DEFENSE OF THE ANCIENTS
+Our team helped design DotA during the early development phase alongside Icefrog.
+Today, DOTA 2 is one of the most played games in the world.
+### RUNESCAPE / JAGEX
+We have direct experience working with studios such as Jagex, allowing direct financing of high-quality vertical slices of our upcoming titles.
+### GUINNESS WORLD RECORDS
+Our team excels in setting gaming world records, breaking barriers, achieving recognition for outstanding contributions to the gaming industry.
+### FIVERR PRO
+The studio is among verified Fiverr Pro developers, a select few on the platform.
+We focus on long-term relationships where every project matters.
+### UNIVERSITY OF CAMBRIDGE
+Blue Gravity was founded at the CU Startup Society by a team of technical doctorates who are passionate about indie titles and full-cycle game development.